Compliance

 Best Practices for Protecting Sensitive Personal Information

-Best practices to shield this category of data can vary from technical measures like encryption, privacy impact assessments, and employee training on data handling protocols.
+Best practices to shield this category of data can vary from technical measures like encryption, data privacy impact assessments, and employee training on data handling protocols.
 Let’s cover some of the best practices for businesses and people here:

 Best Practices for Businesses